 Criminal Justice Associate Degrees

-If you go to school full time and stick it out to the end, you can get an associate degree in two years and there are online programs too.
-You’ll take introductory criminal law classes, along with the core curriculum of math, science, language arts, social studies, and your electives.
-Criminal justice classes you’ll take are forensic sciences, terrorism and intelligence, behavioral sciences, management, and more depending on your school and its program.
+An associate degree can be attained in as few as two years in the classroom or online.
+You’ll take introductory criminal law classes, along with general electives.
+Criminal justice classes you may take include forensic sciences, terrorism and intelligence, behavioral sciences, management, and more depending on your school and its program.
 To complete your associate degree, you will need between 60-65 completed credits, which translates to 15 credits per semester.
-Don’t worry; it’s not that overwhelming!
-Once you get that degree, you’ll be able to find an entry level job—or maybe even a bit higher.
-With an associate degree, your credits will transfer if you decide to continue on to get your bachelor’s and then master’s.
-If you’re feeling ambitious, there are even doctoral degrees in criminal justice!
+(Don’t worry; it’s not that overwhelming!)
+Once you get that degree, you will be able to find an entry level job—or maybe even a bit higher.
+With an associate degree, your credits will transfer if you decide to continue and get your bachelor’s.

 Some criminal justice careers that only require an associate degree are:

-- Accident Investigator: You recreate an accident to determine who or what caused it.
+- Accident Investigator: Accident Investigators recreate accidents to determine who or what caused it.
 Taking pictures, examining evidence, and talking with witnesses and survivors will help you put together a more vivid picture of what transpired.
-Degrees aren’t a necessity; however, to gain a competitive edge, it’s a good idea to get an associate degree.
-You can specialize in aviation, automobile, and marine.
+Degrees are not a necessity; however, to gain a competitive edge, it’s a good idea to get an associate degree.
+You can specialize in aviation, automobile, and marine investigations.

-- Animal Control Officer: Animal control officers are at the front line of animal safety, in charge of protecting their rights.
-Without a doubt, these everyday heroes have giant hearts.
-Animal control officers are hired by either the city or county and act to protect communities for both the animal and their humans.
+- Animal Control Officer: Animal control officers are at the front line of animal safety.
+Animal control officers are hired by either a city or county and act to protect communities for both animals and humans.
 To become an animal control officer, you must be a minimum of 18 years old and a high school graduate or GED holder.
 Many employers will give potential hires a drug screening and a background check.
 It is also recommended that you have some experience in working with animals.
-If you need to gain that experience, try volunteering at an animal shelter, veterinary hospital, or humane society.
-The agency you want to work for will determine your educational path.
-Having an associate or bachelor’s degree in animal science, animal management, or related fields is highly recommended for those looking to become animal control officers.
 Many states, as well as employers, will require their new hires to have a certification.
-Two industries that offer these certifications for animal control officers are National Animal Care & Control Association and the American Society for Prevention of Cruelty to Animals.
-You’ll need to pass with a B or better, and expect to take continuing education courses in order to maintain your certification.

 - Bailiffs: Bailiffs ensure courtroom security for everyone inside it, announce the coming and going of the judge, and may also be the one who takes the witness and presents the oath.
 Bailiffs are sometimes called upon for administrative duties, such as stocking supplies, delivering documents, and taking offenders into custody.
-There are times when a sheriff might not be present in the courtroom, which means the bailiff will step in to fulfill sheriff duties, as well.
-Bailiffs must be at least 21 years old and have a high school diploma or GED, be in excellent physical condition, have outstanding conflict management skills, and enjoy being a team player.
-If you’re going to work on the federal level, bailiffs should have a bachelor’s degree in a field related to criminal justice.
-State and local level varies depending on jurisdiction.
-Community college or trade school criminal justice degrees or diplomas are preferred when employers are looking to hire bailiffs.
-Once hired, they undergo a more formal training period regulated by their state or federal government.
-Military experience counts toward on-the-job experience.
+Bailiffs must be at least 21 years old and have a high school diploma or GED, and be in excellent physical condition.
+Education requirements vary based on location and jurisdiction.
+Criminal justice degrees or diplomas from accredited schools are preferred by employers.

-- Court Reporter: To work as a court reporter, you need a certificate or an associate degree.
-You’ll learn to use a stenograph machine to take court notes, testimonies, depositions, meetings, and other types of live proceedings.
-Once you graduate high school or received your GED, you can get your associate degree, which takes around 33 months in this case.
-You’ll be trained to type the necessary 225 words per minute, one of the reasons the program lasts close to three years instead of the typical two for an associate degree.
-Some states will have you become a notary, while others will expect a license.
-There are two different certifications available to you as a court reporter, they are through the United States Court Reporters Association, and the National Court Reporters Association.
+- Court Reporter: Court reporters use a stenograph machine to take court notes, testimonies, depositions, meetings, and other types of live proceedings.
+To work as a court reporter, you need a certificate or an associate degree.
+Once you graduate high school or receive your GED, you can get your associate degree, which can take around 33 months.
+You will be trained to type the necessary 225 words per minute; for this reason, this program lasts close to three years instead of the typical two for an associate degree.
+Some states will have you become a notary, while others have licensing requirements.

-- Detective and Criminal Investigator: Have you always wanted to work with law enforcement agencies, corporations, or lawyers by gathering facts and collecting evidence to help solve a variety of different crimes?
-As a detective, you will interview witnesses and suspects, examine the records associated with the case, do suspect surveillance, and help with the arrests.
+- Detective and Criminal Investigator: Detectives interview witnesses and suspects, examine the records associated with the case, conduct suspect surveillance, and help with the arrests.
 You can choose to specialize in areas such as crime or homicide.
 To be considered as a candidate for a detective position, there are a few prerequisites.
-You need a high school diploma or GED, and have to be at least 21 to even be considered for the role of detective.
-There are two degree paths for law enforcement: an associate degree or a bachelor’s degree, both where you’ll focus on subjects such as criminal law and other fields related to law enforcement.
-It is also recommended that detectives take a foreign language, particularly if you’ll be working in urban environments.
-Most detectives begin their careers as police officers, so you’ll go through the police academy once your college education is complete.
-Then, you’ll probably want to work on the force, because most detectives are promoted from within the department.
+You need a high school diploma or GED, and must be at least 21 years old to even be considered for the role of detective.
+There are two different degree paths for law enforcement: an associate degree or a bachelor’s degree.
+Most detectives begin their careers as police officers, so you’ll go through the police academy once your college education is complete

-- Fish and Game Warden: Enforce hunting, fishing, boating, and trapping laws as a fish and game warden.
-You are the protector of all wildlife, including the humans, in your jurisdiction.
-Since you’ll be spending your days outdoors, there are fitness requirements you have to meet, and you will need an associate degree in biology, ecology, wildlife management, and other such fields.
-You’ll need to complete 60 credits, which should only take two years if you go to school full time.
-Depending on where you work, you may have to complete two years as a police officer before being eligible to be a fish and game warden.
+- Fish and Game Warden: Fish and Game Wardens enforce hunting, fishing, boating, and trapping laws.
+They are the protectors of all wildlife, including the humans, in their jurisdiction.
+Fish and Game Wardens spend most of their time outdoors, so there are fitness requirements you must meet.
+You will need an associate degree in biology, ecology, wildlife management, and other such fields.
+Some jurisdictions may require you to complete two years as a police officer before being eligible to be a fish and game warden.
 Once hired, you will be required to take a training program lasting 3-12 months.

-- Private Investigator: While it may be a good idea to get at least an associate degree in criminal justice, there are no exact education requirements to become a private investigator.
-Having formal experience in the field would definitely be a plus, though.
+- Private Investigator: Private Investigators collect evidence on people for various institutions.
+They conduct background checks, find missing persons, and perform covert surveillance.
+Many private investigators earn an associate degree in criminal justice; however, there are no exact education requirements for this position.
 Most states do require private investigators to have a license to practice, as well as a license for concealed weapons.
-Much of the training is through on-the-job experience, so consider working with someone who will teach you the ropes.
+Much of the training is through on-the-job experience.

 Criminal Justice Bachelor's Degrees

-In bachelor degree programs, you’ll dive deeper into the criminal justice topics.
-You’ll spend a minimum of four years in school completing an average of 125 credit hours, but you’ll be qualified for a greater amount of jobs in the industry.
-With the amount of competition happening in the fields of criminal justice, jobs that once took experience or an associate degree now ask for a bachelor’s or master’s degree.
-However, field experience may help offset the amount of education necessary.
-And with a bachelor’s degree, you’re earning approximately 30 percent more per week than those with associate degrees.
+In bachelor’s degree programs, you will dive deeper into the criminal justice topics.
+You’ll spend a minimum of four years in school completing an average of 125 credit hours, but you will be qualified for a greater amount of jobs in the industry.
+Additionally, with a bachelor’s degree, you may earn approximately 30 percent more per week than those with less education.

-- Crime Scene Investigator: You’ve watched every season of CSI and every spin off.
-You’ve decided to commit your life to becoming a crime scene investigator, like your favorite characters on television.
-Life is very similar to how the career is portrayed on the small screen, minus the dramatic sound effects.
-You’ll identify and organize the scene, document the physical evidence, and then collect it to be analyzed and preserved.
-You’ll need to get a bachelor’s degree, but if you want more career advancement opportunities you’ll need a master’s degree as well.
-Completing police academy isn’t a must, but it’s easier to start your career with that experience under your belt.
+- Crime Scene Investigator: Crime Scene Investigators identify and organize crime scenes, document the physical evidence, and then collect it to be analyzed and preserved.
+You will need to get a bachelor’s degree, but if you want more career advancement opportunities, you will need a master’s degree as well.
+Completing police academy is not a must, but it is easier to start your career with that experience under your belt.
 There will be a period of on-the-job training where you’ll gain experience under a mentor.
-As for certifications, each state has its own requirements, so find out what yours are.
+Each state has its own certification requirements.
 Some continuing education is also part of the job.

-- Parole Officer: Your job will be to keep those who have served time from serving time again.
-You may have 100 people on your docket, all needing a variety of attention.
-You’ll help them reintegrate into society and assist in finding them rehab, jobs services, and education.
-You will have to attend their hearings and report their cases in front of a parole board.
-To start your parole officer career, you need a bachelor’s degree in psychology, sociology, or criminal justice.
-A master’s degree is something to consider; in some jurisdictions, it’s a requirement.
+- Parole Officer: A parole officer’s job is to keep those who have served time from serving time again.
+They help former inmates reintegrate into society and assist in finding them rehab, jobs services, and education.
+To start your parole officer career, you need a bachelor’s degree in criminal justice or a related field.
 You must be at 21 years old with a valid driver’s license to apply for a position.
-There are training sessions and certification programs you’ll need as well.
+There are training sessions and certification programs you will need as well.
 Expect a background check, a psych evaluation, and a drug test before being hired.

 - Probation Officer: Instead of being sent to jail, some offenders are given probation.
-It’s your job as a probation officer to offer social services to help rehabilitate a person in custody.
+Probation officers monitor and probationers and make sure they adhere to laws and regulations.
 During your frequent appointments together, you judge whether the person is a risk to the community.
 You also help determine the best course of action for the offender’s rehab.
-To enter this career, you must have a bachelor’s degree in social work, behavioral science, or criminal justice.
+To enter this career, you must have a bachelor’s degree in social work, criminal justice, or a related field.
 You’ll have to pass competency exams, a background and drug test, and be at least 21 years old.
-There is a mandatory training program, and you’ll have to work as a trainee for at least one year before going off on your own.
-If you have a master’s degree, you’ll find there’s more job growth potential.

-- Sheriff: As a sheriff, you’re responsible for your county’s law enforcement.
+- Sheriff: As a sheriff, you are responsible for your county’s law enforcement.
 As the sheriff, you will work alongside other law enforcement officials to uphold the laws of the land.
 Sheriffs may catch and arrest suspects, give citations, deliver warrants, patrol areas, and appear in court.
-Other job duties of a sheriff could include confiscating property, manage emergency situations, and question witnesses.
-Sheriffs, along with police officers, put themselves in the line of fire on a daily basis so the job comes with hazards.
-The job of sheriff is similar to that of a police chief.
-You don’t just become a sheriff, you have to be voted in.
-However, there are things you have to do in order to even be eligible to run as a sheriff.
-First of all, you have to start out as a police officer.
-You’ll also need a bachelor’s degree from a criminal justice or law enforcement program.
-Depending on which jurisdiction, you’ll have to work 1-5 years as a police officer.
-Once you’ve filled the requirements, you can file the necessary paperwork and run for your county sheriff.
-If you’re lucky enough to be elected, you’ll have to swear in an oath, and agree to a contractual bond..
+Other job duties of a sheriff include, managing emergency situations, and questioning witnesses, and supervising the county jails and prisons.
+The job of sheriff is like that of a police chief; however, Sheriffs are elected officials.
+To become a sheriff, you must start out as a police officer.
+You will also need a bachelor’s degree from a criminal justice or law enforcement program.
+Depending on the jurisdiction, you’ll have to work 1-5 years as a police officer.
+Once you have filled the requirements, you can file the necessary paperwork and run for your county sheriff.
+If you are lucky enough to be elected, you’ll have to swear in an oath, and agree to a contractual bond.

 Online Criminal Justice Degrees

-Find an on campus or online criminal justice program near you.
+Find an accredited online criminal justice program now.